pierrevdk/cozy-konnector-mgen/README.md

 Take a look at the [documentation](https://github.com/cozy/cozy-doctypes/blob/master/docs/io.cozy.bills.md) to have the signification of the fields in this file.

+### Known problems

+If you do not have a "Relevé" column in the "Mes remboursements" page, it means that you don't have the "Relevés de prestation" option activated (it is not activated by default).
+If you activate it.
+The next reimbursement bill for the next month will appear when ready but old reimbursements won't be changed to pdf...

 ### Open a Pull-Request